 1. Raise Awareness

-The first thing to become aware of, is what your limiting beliefs ARE – remember, our beliefs tend to run the show subconsciously – we tend not to register what we are believing from moment to moment, but we have an emotional reaction to an event and our behaviour follows accordingly.
+The first thing to become aware of, is what your limiting beliefs ARE – remember, our beliefs tend to run the show subconsciously – we don’t really register what we’re believing moment to moment, but we DO have an emotional reaction, and our behaviour follows accordingly.

 Your communication skills

-When you look at each of these in turn, you should be able to identify any niggling thoughts (and therefore beliefs) that you have.
-Raising awareness of your daily self-talk is the hallmark of a peak performer.
+When you look at each of these you should be able to identify any niggling thoughts (and therefore beliefs) that you have.

 2. Challenge your unhelpful beliefs